sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/react-intro/README.md

 }
 ```

-This will render the following HTML:
+This renders the following HTML:

 ```html
 <div class="UserProfile">